How to Get Into Loyola Medical School

 3. What Is Loyola Medical School Known for?

-Loyola Medical School is known for its unique curriculum that extends beyond theory.
+Loyola is known for its unique curriculum that extends beyond theory.
 With a focus on healing the human spirit and body, this school offers its students an education that prioritizes holistic care and addresses health disparities.

 Additionally, this school is known for the extensive clinical experience it offers its students that help them adapt to the complexities of healthcare.